saiharas/saiharas/README.md

 <b><p align="center">
-heya! you can call me cody or any of my kin names! i mainly use he/hymn/any prns and dont rly care what gender im seen as (⁠ ⁠´⁠◡⁠‿⁠ゝ⁠◡⁠`⁠)
+heya! you can call me cody or any of my kin names! he/hymn/any prns + dont care what gender im seen as/referred by (⁠ ⁠´⁠◡⁠‿⁠ゝ⁠◡⁠`⁠)
 <p align="center">
 17; 21+ and 14- dni (if i interact and you're younger/older than these, i likely was not aware!)
 <p align="center">